High-Tech Revolution: The G11 Caseless Rifle and Its Legacy

 Geopolitical Changes: The End of the Cold War

-Key developments that influenced the G11’s demise included:
+Key developments that influenced the G11’s demise:

 German Reunification: